mypaint/website/pages/docs/contributing/git.md

 - Split commits logically, either by being selective with files, or [staging interactively][git-interactive-staging].

 ## Dead Code
-Dead code, also known as commented-out code, has the potential to cause a lot of harm as commented-out code quickly becomes out of date and misleading.
-We have version control anyway, so people can just look at the commit log.
+Dead code, also known as commented-out code quickly becomes out of date and misleading.
+Do not include any in your pull request.

 ## Writing Commit Messages
 Each commit you contribute should have a good commit message.
 Here's an example